ncphillips/crowdstudy/README.md

 This experiment is pretty simple: 3 views, 3 routes, 3 controllers, and a couple helper functions.

-`GET /` renders `survey.jsx` to show the worker the initial survey page.
+`GET /` calls the `get_survey` controller, which renders `survey.jsx` to show the worker the initial survey page.

-`POST /` validates the form.
+`POST /` calls `post_survey` which validates the form.
 If it is not valid, then `survey.jsx` is re-rendered with the appropriate errors.
 If the form is valid, then the worker's information is saved to Mongo and a code is generated and displayed by rendering `code_page.jsx`.

 If an unexpected error occurs, `error_page.jsx` is rendered.

 `POST /webhook` is accessed by Crowdflower for when send back the judgments gathered.
+The `webhook` controller handles this route.

 ## Using CrowdStudy
 To run the CrowdStudy server: